 And then I ‘buffer’ every article.
-(Check out bufferapp), which has the result of tweeting, G+ing and LinkedINING (are they even words) that article.
+(Check out buffer app), which has the result of tweeting, G+ing, and LinkedINING (are they even words) that article.
 If I used Facebook it would do that as well.
 If I paid for buffer, I would also be able to Pin it through this process.

 I also comment if I can – either a thank-you to the writer, or if I have something to say as a comment – something more related to the piece.
-An acknowledgement if you will that I have been there – and wanted to let the writer know.[/message] [su_spacer]
+An acknowledgment if you will that I have been there – and wanted to let the writer know.[/message] [su_spacer]

-Beyond this, I also happen to run several twitter accounts, so I also cross tweet the links and favorite between accounts.
+Beyond this, I also happen to run several Twitter accounts, so I also cross-tweet the links and favorite between accounts.

 Take a read of this.